What children feel when someone dies and why

 - suggesting they do a memorial activity – for example, planting a tree, writing a letter or drawing a picture

-- telling your child’s teacher and the parents of your child’s close friends so that the people around your child know your child is going through these feelings.
+- telling your child’s teacher and the parents of your child’s close friends so that they know what’s happening.

-Over time, and with help from their parents and caregivers, most children learn to cope with strong feelings about death.
+Over time and with help from their parents or carers, most children learn to cope with strong feelings about death.
 As your child finds these feelings easier to manage, you’ll probably find things easier too.
 If you’re concerned about how your child is coping after someone dies, talk with your child’s GP, your child and family health nurse or the counsellor at your child’s school.